 All children are continually assessed throughout their time at Wrenbury Primary School.

-Assessment for Learning (AfL) informs the teachers' daily planning.
-It is done during and at the end of each lesson and identifies whether or not each child has met the learning objectives planned.
-If a child has not met the objective(s), time is allocated to provide additional learning to close the gap.
+Assessment for Learning (AfL) informs the teachers' daily planning and teaching.
+It is undertaken during and at the end of lessons and identifies whether or not each child has met the learning objectives planned.
+If the AfL suggests a child has a misconception or doesn't quite understand, the teacher will respond to this in the lesson or the start of the next lesson.
+There may be opportunities for some bespoke work during the day to support the child in readiness for the next lesson.
 For some children, they may receive a 'pre-learning' task to prepare them for the lesson or series of lessons ahead so that they are more prepared to access new learning.

 KS1 and 2